 - The modules can interact in different orientations and coordinate with each other only when an intermediate in the reaction is passed from one area of the module to the next.

 This discovery shows that protein modules in the assembly line of NRPS are unexpectedly flexible.
-If researchers understand how the modules interact in the cell, they can potentially replicate the process in the laboratory by adjusting the modules and produce new molecules with desired properties.
+If researchers understand how the modules interact in the cell, they can replicate the process in the laboratory by adjusting the modules and producing new molecules with desired properties.